challomark/Programming_Concepts/c_concepts/0x24-singly_linked_list/README.md

 * Here are some key concepts and operations related to singly linked lists:

-## Node Structure:
+## Defining a Node Structure:
 * In C, you can represent a node of a singly linked list using a struct.
 Here's an example:
 ~~~~
 struct Node {
-    int data;
+    int data;           // Data stored in the node
-    struct Node* next;
+    struct Node* next;  // Pointer to the next node
 };
 ~~~~

-* This structure contains an integer data field and a pointer to the next node in the list.

-## Creating a Linked List:
+## Create Functions for List Operations:
 * To create a singly linked list, you typically start with a head pointer, which points to the first node in the list.
 Initially, the list is empty, so the head pointer should be set to NULL.
 ~~~~
 struct Node* head = NULL;